ArthurDevel/agentic-payments-hackathon-example-repo/README.md

 - `dat1-deploy-custom-models/bge-reranker`: downloads a reranker from Huggingface and uploads it to dat1, then provides an endpoint to use it (serverless)
 - `dat1-deploy-custom-models/llama-chat`: first download LLaMA 3.2 3B locally, then upload it to dat1, then get an endpoint to use it

-## Examples Repo
+## Dat1 Examples Repo

-Please find a copy of the dat1 examples repo ([https://github.com/dat1-co/dat1-model-examples](https://github.com/dat1-co/dat1-model-examples)) at `./dat1-example-repo`.
+Find Dat1's example repo at [https://github.com/dat1-co/dat1-model-examples](https://github.com/dat1-co/dat1-model-examples).